taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: *"Can you check on the [Navigator](http://navyformoms.ning.com/group/submoms/page/meet-the-crew-of-a-submarine) once you're inside?"*

-We see Iri, shimmering with invisibility, as it carefully sneaks through the tight submarine hallways towards the command deck and the senior rating's mess at the fore of the submarine.
+We see Iri, shimmering with invisibility, as it carefully sneaks out of the escape portal into the engine room.
+Suddenly, Iri sniffs -- a familiar and pleasant odor lies thick and heavy in the air.

+Iri: *"Wait, it's time!"*

 ### Page 3

-We see Iri, a flat blob with eyes, clinging invisibly to the ceiling of the command deck.
-Below Iri, Peacekeepers stand at workstations that look like wide, shallow metal dishes.
-Immediately underneath Iri, a white-haired woman wearing the insignia of the Navigation officer and a younger man wearing the insignia of an Operations specialist consult numerous charts and plots.

-Navigation Officer: **"We'll reach the Red Zone tomorrow."**

-*The Red Zone extends throughout the region between the [Tropic of Cancer](https://en.wikipedia.org/wiki/Tropic_of_Cancer) and the [Tropic of Capricorn](https://en.wikipedia.org/wiki/Tropic_of_Capricorn).*

-Operations specialist: **"I'd rather be out here than back in those marsh caves!
-Eeugh, the smell!!"**

-Peacekeeper 3: **"I feel a little bad about re-supplying off them...they don't seem to have much space to grow food..."**

-Peacekeeper 2: **"Well, we either take their food or we starve as soon as we pass the Bahamas!"**

-Peacekeeper 1: **"(snort) You'd think the quartermaster would have rationed our food more accurately..."**

-Iri: *"I hope you grabbed enough food to last the rest of the journey...they might be keeping a closer eye on the galley from here on out..."*
+We see the tightly packed engine room of a nuclear submarine.
+A Peacekeeper wearing the insignia of [Culinary specialist](https://en.wikipedia.org/wiki/Culinary_specialist_(United_States_Navy)) and carrying a box of potatoes and aluminum foil ducks into the door while yelling out behind them.

+Culinary specialist: **"Let me just pull the throttle spuds out of the heat!"**

+We see an unattended pile of potatoes wrapped in aluminum foil, sitting on top of a metal-plated surface in the engine room.

+Next panel, we see 2 fewer potatoes.

+We're back in the bilge, where Asoka is glumly crouched with their head cradled in their head.
+They hear a "ZIIIIP!" noise above their heads.

+A circlular cutout of the metal wall panel above Asoka gets pushed down into the bilge space as Iri appears with two aluminum foil wrapped potatoes and hands them to Asoka.
+Iri is trying very hard to look cheerful, and Asoka looks desperately hungry yet completely unenthused by yet another meal of potatoes.

+Iri: *"Hooray for throttle spuds!"*

+Asoka: *"I'm never going to eat another potato again."*

 ### Page 4

-Asoka, kneeling, stares glumly at the filthy water around them.

-Asoka: *"This isn't what I expected..."*
+Iri: *"Can't be much longer.
+I'm gonna check the control deck now!"*

+Iri disappears, and Asoka pushes the cutout of metal back into the ceiling.
+They take out what look like fabric tape from their utility belt and seal the cutout.
+After a moment, the fabric tape seemingly melts into the surrounding metal, and it was as if there had never been a hole in the ceiling.

+Asoka begins to carefully peel a potato, face veil twisted into a resigned grimace.

 *--flashback--*

-**"5 days ago..."**
+**"8 days ago..."**

 We are back at Green Haven Clarksville, the morning after Asoka arrived and begged for sanctuary.

-Serena: **"I overheard some of the Peacekeeper's talking -- apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission.
-He's actually on his way to the Red Zone, to a location in the former Amazon Rainforest, where the World Government's satellites have captured images of what looks like *humans*."**
+Eireena: **"Apparently, stationing troops at the Green Havens wasn't Lieutenant Colonel Garcia's original mission."**

-Serena: **"According to the Peacekeepers, these humans are *re-growing* the forest.
-And instead of showing the appropriate *awe* for *anyone* who could do that, the Peacekeepers were going on about how much 'exotic fruit' they were going to bring back home. *Idiots*.
-Don't they realise what killed the forest in the first place?"**
+Serena: **"Last night, I overheard some Peacekeepers talking -- the Orbiters are all going nuts right now over some satellite footage that got leaked from the military, showing what looks like nearly naked humans *re-growing the Amazon rainforest*."**

+Serena: **"If an entire nuclear submarine wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *No one* can live in the Red Zone without *intense* protective gear, there's too much heat and poison in the air..."**

 ### Page 5

-Serena: **"They also said the humans were *naked*.
-If an entire nuclear submarine, full of pirate-minded soldiers, wasn't on its way to exploit the shit out of these people, I would say it's a hilarious joke. *Naked*, in the Red Zone??
-Most of our best textiles can't keep you alive in the Red Zone for much longer than a day, there's so much heat and poison in the air...it's *crazy*..."**

-Serena: **"But if it's true...imagine what powerful allies they could be...!"**

-Eireena coughs discreetly and gives Serena a sharp look, then turns to Asoka.
+Serena rolls her eyes with huge disappointment and disbelief.

+Serena: **"The Orbiters are calling them *'magical tree people'*.
+They might be a mass hallucination by the World Government Peacekeepers, or they could be another group of people who managed to make it back to the surface, and somehow, they've figured out how to adapt to an environment that keeps everyone except the Biononymous underground."**

 Eireena: **"This morning, we convened an emergency High Council, linking together every Biononymous Green Haven in the Northern Hemisphere.
 There are...*conflicting*...opinions, as to whether we should try to make contact with these people before the World Government does.
 In the end, we decided to leave the choice up to *you*."**